 The question of PPI claims for people in IVAs is something which we have been asked about a lot recently.
-New developments in this matter have led to a change in our policies for handling this.
-These changes have been outlined below.
+New developments in this matter have led to a change in our policies for handling this, which is outlined below.

 We would like to take this opportunity to inform you of important matters that affect your IVA following the judicial review into the mis-selling of Payment Protection Insurance (PPI) and how this is likely to affect you.